Font Converter

 Language-specific subsetting guides cover Chinese, Japanese, Korean, Latin, Arabic, and Cyrillic character sets with recommended unicode-range values for each script.

-Select from 19 preset Unicode blocks covering Latin, Cyrillic, Greek, CJK, Arabic, Hebrew, Thai, emoji, and more — or build custom ranges by entering hexadecimal start and end code points.
+Select from 19 preset Unicode blocks covering Latin, Cyrillic, Greek, CJK, Arabic, Hebrew, Thai, emoji, and more.
+You can also build custom ranges by entering hexadecimal start and end code points.
 The reference table lists 8 common character sets with their exact Unicode boundaries.
 Output includes the unicode-range value string and a complete @font-face CSS declaration with the unicode-range property ready for your stylesheet.
+Combine unicode-range with @font-face optimization techniques such as preload hints and font-display settings for maximum loading performance.

 How to Use This Generator